-Richard Vanek is a photographic artists who challenge a mood of a observer by creating emotional photographs.
+Richard Vanek is a photography artists who challenges a mood of a observer by creating emotional photographs.
 He is self thought image creator who first used camera to capture his childhood feeling back in eighties.
-From that time his speciality stayed with constructing emotive imaginary in attempt to recreate moods.
+From that time his specialty stayed with constructing emotive imaginary in attempt to recreate feelings and moods.

-From his early more documentary like work he move to more emotive style after he relocates with whole family to The Netherlands.
+From his early more documentary work he move to more emotive style after he relocated with whole family to The Netherlands.
 Shortly after that he switch from darkroom printing to full digital printing with use of carbon pigment technique and start selling his prints on internet.
 He completed move to digital world by switching to full digital capture in 2007.